Sdraugel/desk-surfing/README.md

 <img src="https://github.com/Sdraugel/desk-surfing/blob/master/src/assets/images/dsu_logo.png" width="200" height="200" />

 This piece of software was designed to:
- 1. Allow Michelin employees to open their workspace for other Michelin employees to use
+ 1. Allow employees to open their workspace for other employees to use
- 2. Allow Michelin employess to reserve open workspaces at Michelin
+ 2. Allow employess to reserve open workspaces.

 ## Installation